kylegrover/fullcontrol-js/README.md

 **Note:** The `prepublishOnly` script automatically runs parity tests, build, and typecheck before publishing to ensure quality.

-> **Parity Status**: ✅ **100% Complete** - All 7 automated parity tests passing. `pythonParity` in `package.json` indicates the Python version matched.
-The JavaScript implementation produces byte-identical G-code output (within numeric tolerances) to the Python version.
+> **Parity Status**: ✅ **100% Complete** - All 23 automated parity tests passing (20 G-code + 3 visualization). `pythonParity` in `package.json` indicates the Python version matched.
+The JavaScript implementation produces identical outputs (within numeric tolerances) to the Python version for both G-code generation and visualization.

 ## Parity Harness
 Python remains the source of truth.
 This repository includes an automated parity harness that runs paired real scripts (one Python, one JS) and performs tolerant G-code diffs.